LouisCharlesC/safe/README.md

 ```
 ## Advanced uase cases
 ### Using safe in templated code
-Writing templated code using safe reveals a little bit too much the true nature of c++ because the Access class and the access() member function have template parameters, and they are defined inside the Safe class template.
+Writing templated code using safe reveals a little bit too much the true nature of C++ because the Access class and the access() member function have template parameters, and they are defined inside the Safe class template.
 It means that if you use safe in templated code (i.e. if you do not specify a value for all the template parameters of the Safe class template), you will need to use the following convoluted syntax (**notice the "::template " and ".template " syntax**):
 ```c++
 template <typename ValueType>
 class Example